diamondrod/qrpc/docs/grpc_example.md

 ## Client

 This is the main portion of this library.
 We will place some orders to the restaurant server and then go to a cacher.

+*Note: bool field appears only if the value is true.*

 ```q
 qrpc]$ q/grpc.q
 q).grpc.set_endpoint["http://localhost:3160"]